Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 * In the second approach, I use the guiding principle that the subsequent model for detecting tapir absence/presence should be trained with real data, like would be encountered during the testing phase.
 Different test files would obviously have various types of background noises in various combinations and orders.
 Accordingly, I generate new 5 sec clips containing a tapir sound and forest noises in the background.
 One way to make this project more relevant to the larger community is to use background noises from different landscapes, in the background of tapir calls.
 However, given the small amount of base data, I have decided to stick with the backgrounds relevant to this project, which, as mentioned before, could be other animals/birds calls, leaves rustling, twigs snapping as creatures move around, et cetera.
 This still leaves the following question: how to choose the background forest noises of duration $(5 - length$ $of$ $tapir$ $call)$ seconds from the 10 sec long clip?
 There are indeed various ways, the best and the simplest one, in my opinion, is the following.
 Use the background from either the first 5 sec or the last 5 sec chunk of the 10 sec raw clip, depending on which one the tapir call happens to be in.
 To exemplify, if the original 10 seconds audio clip has two tapir calls - one between 3, 4 sec and another between 6, 7 sec, then I use the first tapir sound and the first 5 seconds of the audio to generate 5 clips, with the tapir sound starting at locations 0 sec, 1 sec, 2 sec, 3 sec, 4 sec.
 And using the tapir sound between 6, 7 sec in the raw clip, I use the section of the audio from 6 to 10 sec to create 5 clips.

-#### Coding details
+#### Code specifics

 As explained before, I generate new clips in two ways.
 For silence in background, I generate chunks of silence with silent() class method in pydub.AudioSegment.
-For each audio file, I create pydub.AudioSegment instance using AudioSegment.from_file('filename'), and extract a chunk of this file from a to b msec using AudioSegment.from_file('filename')[a:b] (**what is it called?!** https://github.com/jiaaro/pydub, https://stackoverflow.com/questions/42060433/python-pydub-splitting-an-audio-file).
-For saving the clips generated using a particular file, I use the stem property of pathlib.PurePath(filename) instance.
+For each audio file, I create pydub.AudioSegment instance using AudioSegment.from_file('filename'), and extract a chunk of this file from a to b msec using AudioSegment.from_file('filename')[a:b] (which is similar to slicing a NumPy array).
+For saving the clips generated using a particular file, I use the stem property of pathlib.PurePath('filename') instance.

 ### Spectrograms from audio

 Both these methods require the chunk of audio w/ tapir sound to be separated, which requires identifying the temporal location of the tapir sound in the clip.
 I played (listened to) each record to identify, to within a second, the location of the tapir call, and looked for a discernable pattern within that one second in the corresponding spectrogram.
 Spectrogram is a frequency vs time representation of an acoustic signal generated using Fourier transformation.
 Essentially, it is a transformation from amplitude to frequency space.

-I create spectrograms using scipy.signal's spectrogram() method, which takes the numpy array, created from Audiosegment object (pydub library) for the corresponding audio file, as an argument.
-An example can be seen above, such frequency blobs stacked on top of each other typically correspond to a nasal sound.
+I create spectrograms using scipy.signal's spectrogram().
+This method takes a numpy array, created from Audiosegment object (pydub library) for the corresponding audio file, as an argument.
+An example can be seen in the figure above.
+Such frequency blobs stacked on top of each other typically correspond to a nasal sound from a mammal.

 ### Binary classification